 This past year normalized a lot of good things, and I want to keep some of them after the pandemic subsides.

 Remote work.
 This is a bit controversial.
-Most people don't have suitable conditions to work from home full-time, and they should be provided an option to work from an office or a nearby co-working space.
-However, remote work should be an equally acceptable option.
+Most people don’t have suitable conditions to work from home full-time, and they should be provided an option to work from an office or a nearby co-working space.
+However, remote work should be an equally acceptible option.
 Basically, it should be entirely up to employees to choose whether they prefer to work from home or office.

 Wearing masks.
 I feel very comfortable wearing a mask.
 Not only because it provides protection from other people’s germs, but also because I feel more secure with my face covered.
 I want to be able to wear a mask whenever I want, wherever I want, and not being looked down upon.